VHDL/PoC/docs/References/Database.rst

 .. _ExtendedConfigParser: https://github.com/Paebbels/ExtendedConfigParser

-.. _IPDB:Structure:
+.. _IPDB/Structure:

 Database Structure
 ******************

-The database is stored in multiple :ref:`INI files <FileFormat:ini>`, which are merged in memory to a single configuration database.
+The database is stored in multiple :ref:`INI files <FileFormat/ini>`, which are merged in memory to a single configuration database.
 Each INI file defines an associative array of *sections* and option lines.
 The content itself is an associative array of *options* and values.
 Section names are inclosed in